Back to Reference

 Best for

-Zoom is best for sales, customer care, and marketing since you can easily create webinars, sessions, and events.
+Zoom is best for sales, customer care, and marketing teams running calls, webinars, and events.

 7. Asana

-Asana is a work management platform that helps companies connect and manage their workflows better.
+Asana is a work management platform that helps companies connect and manage workflows.

 Source: Slack App Directory

-You’ll also receive updates whenever someone makes a change or leaves comments.
-What’s great about this integration is that you can comment on the task or mark it as complete without leaving Slack.
+You'll also receive updates when tasks change or get comments, and you can mark work complete without leaving Slack.

 Top features